Adarsh Kumar – Senior Rural Development Specialist-Agriculture Global Practice The World Bank

 Nidhi Mani Tripathi – IAS, Private Secretary-Minister of State for Textiles

 Nidhi is an Indian Administrative Service (IAS) Officer of 2001 batch.
 She is currently the Private Secretary of Minister of State for Textiles.
 Her previous posting was in Manipur as Secretary-Science & Technology/Tourism, Government of Manipur.
 Prior to this she was District Magistrate and District Collectorate in Nainital.
 Earlier, she held the post of Additional Secretary & Project Director (ADB), Urban Development Department.
 Nidhi held roles of District Magistrate of Almora and she was Chief Development Officer of Nainital District for about two years.
 She also worked in the Manipur Government as SDM/ADM looking at the law and administration of different districts.
 Nidhi is especially interested in development of the poor through self help groups and NGOs, adopting the participatory development model.
 She is also interested in the holistic development of women and children in terms of their education, health and economic needs.
 Nidhi holds a Masters degree in Political Science and History from Gorakhpur University and also holds an M.Phil in International Politics from JNU, New Delhi.
-She is a Fellow of the Second Wave of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+She is a Fellow of Class 2 of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 R. K. Misra – Founder, SAHYOG–Indian Council for Public Private Partnership

 RK Misra is a leader recognized as a 'doer' whose agenda for the nation is to improve governance through a transformational change in the political system of India.
 RK is a graduate from IIT Kanpur and a post-graduate from Tokyo University.
 He is a Fellow of Harvard Kennedy School of Government.
 RK spent early years of his professional career in Japan.
 He returned to India in 1995 and over a period of 10 years, he founded Tenet Technologies, Tenet Telecom & Tenet Retail with business spanning US, Europe & Japan.
 He also founded India's first Travel Portal, Traveljini.com.
 In 2005, on turning 40, he decided to leave the corporate world to engage with the issues of Public Policy & Governance to fulfill his long held desire to make a difference through 'Good Governance & Inclusive Development'.
 In 2006, he committed his personal financial resources to SAHYOG - Indian Council for Public Private Partnership, to focus on "Sustainable Development in Urban India" and "Livelihood Opportunities for Rural Poor".
 He has transformed several rural areas in UP through his pilot-to-policy rural livelihood initiatives.
 His urban Infrastructure Policy Initiatives & Interventions in Bangalore as a member of various task forces, BBMP-TAC and ABIDe are well publicized.
 In 2008, RK was recognized for his social commitment & leadership skills as the WINNER of LEAD INDIA, a nationally televised & voted for initiative, to identify new generation political leaders of India.
 As Charter President of Rotary Bangalore (IT Corridor) he conceived the world's first & only 'Midnight Marathon' as a fund-raiser for Rotary’s community projects.
 He is the Chief Patron of this annual International Marathon in Bangalore.
 RK is the founder member of "Nav Bharat", a national political alternative, to bring about transparent democracy & accountable polity by identifying, fielding and helping win the committed & credible leaders of our society as our elected representatives.
-He is a Fellow of the Second Wave of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+He is a Fellow of Class 2 of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: www.sonari.info